MerlijnWajer/contex-scanning/README.rst

 Using the Contex SDK "example scan code", it is possible to perform headless scans.
 Their example builds on Visual Studio 2017 on Windows.
 I've taken the code and made it work with MinGW and a Makefile.
-Set *WRITEFILE* to true if you want it to save the bitmap, but be aware that it's **REALLY SLOW** at writing bitmaps, so do not use this for any kind of benchmarking.

 Currently, *simplescan.exe* is built by the Makefile, and it supports the following options/features: